Pearson-Advance/catalog-plugin/README.md

 # catalog-plugin
-This repository contains Catalog plugin for the Pearson OpenEdX platform.
+This repository contains Catalog plugin for the OpenEdX platform.

 ## Installation